hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 * Improved UX of the Integrations page.
 * Fixed error messaging when there are several Jetpack forms on the same page.
 * Fixed unconditional forcing hCaptcha in Jetpack forms.
-* Fixed appearance of Beaver Builder editor with "Turn Off When Logged In" setting.
+* Fixed the appearance of Beaver Builder editor with "Turn Off When Logged In" setting.
-* Fixed appearance of Contact Form 7 editor with "Turn Off When Logged In" setting.
+* Fixed the appearance of Contact Form 7 editor with "Turn Off When Logged In" setting.
-* Fixed appearance of Essential Addons editor with "Turn Off When Logged In" setting.
+* Fixed the appearance of Essential Addons editor with "Turn Off When Logged In" setting.
-* Fixed appearance of Gravity Forms editor with "Turn Off When Logged In" setting.
+* Fixed the appearance of Gravity Forms editor with "Turn Off When Logged In" setting.
-* Fixed appearance of Fluent Forms editor with "Turn Off When Logged In" setting.
+* Fixed the appearance of Fluent Forms editor with "Turn Off When Logged In" setting.
-* Fixed appearance of Forminator editor with "Turn Off When Logged In" setting.
+* Fixed the appearance of Forminator editor with "Turn Off When Logged In" setting.
-* Fixed appearance of Formidable Forms with "Turn Off When Logged In" setting.
+* Fixed the appearance of Formidable Forms with "Turn Off When Logged In" setting.
-* Fixed appearance of Ninja Forms editor with "Turn Off When Logged In" setting.
+* Fixed the appearance of Ninja Forms editor with "Turn Off When Logged In" setting.
-* Fixed appearance of WPForms editor with "Turn Off When Logged In" setting.
+* Fixed the appearance of WPForms editor with "Turn Off When Logged In" setting.
 * Fixed fatal error on Gravity Forms Entries page.
 * Fixed Elementor preview.
 * Fixed Ninja Forms preview.